Dark and Light.

 Dark fiction, light fiction…

 Although I blend genres, there seems to be a dark thread that runs through much of my work and dominates my non-romance writing.
 In romance, I’ve gone more for a mix of dark and light, where some of my titles should induce a simple smile or a laugh.
-I may explore an even darker side of romance in time.

 Cross-genre…

 The one thing I like about the current romance industry is that it allows for all categories of sub-genres and therefore cross-genre writing, but we’ll come to that in a moment.
 It’s enough to say for now that this is the largest attraction for me.
-Someone described one of my romances as Prince and the Pauper crossed with Arabian nights.
+Someone described one of my romances as Prince and the Pauper crossed with Arabian Nights.
 A short story of mine starts with someone deliriously ill.
 Her ramblings turn into the story of a dysfunctional family, a subsequent crime, and a heartbreaking look at her life.
 It’s more than one story within a story and if asked to give it a category, I would have to list it in several genres.
 I love taking two disconnected occurrences and crossing them to make something new.

 Slipstream…